MII-IS/SE25/models/README.md

 ---

-## Contribution and Workflow

-For general guidelines on how to contribute to the project, please refer to the main `CONTRIBUTING.md` file in the root of the project.

 ### Updating the Models (ZIP Workflow)

 If you have made modifications or added new requirements in Modelio and wish to update the GitHub repository, you must follow this specific process: